Fully Decentralized Cooperative Multi-Agent Reinforcement Learning is A Context Modeling Problem: Methodology

 \subsection{Dynamics-Aware Context Modeling}

-For each agent, we propose to represent its real-time task dynamics distribution using latent variables, and refer to them as contexts.
-Since other agents may update their joint policy every (or every few) time steps, the task dynamics distribution within current agent's local trajectory changes over the same time interval.
-This parallels the setting of concept drift, where the underlying data distribution evolves over time.
-To address such shifts, maintaining a sliding window to hold the latest data within the data stream has proven effective in capturing the real-time data distribution, ensuring model adaptability and accuracy in dynamic settings~\cite{lu2018learning}.
+For each agent, we propose to represent its real-time local task dynamics distribution using latent variables, and refer to them as contexts.
+As other agents may update their joint policy every (or every few) time steps, the task dynamics distribution experienced along the current agent's local trajectory evolves on a comparable time scale.
+This parallels the setting of concept drift, in which the underlying data distribution evolves over time.
+To address such distributional shifts, maintaining a sliding window to hold the latest data within the data stream has proven effective in capturing the real-time data distribution, ensuring model adaptability and accuracy in dynamic settings~\cite{lu2018learning}.

 Motivated by this insight, we cast the per-agent real-time task dynamics distribution modeling as a concept drift problem, and propose DAC as a solution.
-At first, DAC employs a sliding window alongside per-agent local trajectory to hold the latest $k$ transitions.
-Specifically, at time step $t$, the sliding window is instantiated as the trajectory segment $\tau_{t-k+1:t}^{i}$ of agent $i$, which contains transitions from $t-k+1$ to $t$:
+At first, DAC maintains a sliding window alongside per-agent local trajectory to hold the latest $k$ transitions.
+At time step $t$, the sliding window for agent $i$ is instantiated as the trajectory segment $\tau_{t-k+1:t}^{i}$, which contains transitions from time steps $t-k+1$ to $t$:

-For modeling the task dynamics distribution of $\tau_{t-k+1:t}^{i}$, we assume that this distribution can be represented by a latent variable $c_{t}^{i}$, and the underlying mapping from the trajectory segment to the variable follows an unknown probability distribution $p^{i}(c_{t}^{i}|\tau_{t-k+1:t}^{i})$.
-We learn an additional distribution $q^{i}(c_{t}^{i}|\tau_{t-k+1:t}^{i})$ to approximate it, and optimize this approximation by minimizing the KL-divergence between them (Detailed derivation can be found in Appendix.~B):
+For modeling the task dynamics distribution of $\tau_{t-k+1:t}^{i}$, we assume that this distribution can be represented by a latent variable $c_{t}^{i}$, and the underlying mapping from the trajectory segment to the variable adheres to an unknown probability distribution $p^{i}(c_{t}^{i}|\tau_{t-k+1:t}^{i})$.
+We learn an additional distribution $q^{i}(c_{t}^{i}|\tau_{t-k+1:t}^{i})$ to approximate it, and optimize this approximation by minimizing the KL-divergence between them (Detailed derivation can be found in Appendix.~\ref{sec:theoretical_derivation}):